LwandaMagere/Web-Development/README.md

 # Web-Development
-Various types of WebApps and Sites
+Various types of Web Apps and Sites